aus10powell/aus10powell.github.io/_posts/2023-02-01-TwitterAccounts.markdown

 <figcaption>Screenshot of App</figcaption>
 </div>

-## Table of Contents
-* Table of Contents
-{:toc}

 ## Goal:

-* Generate a Tweet in the style of one from the following Twitter Accounts ("alikarimi_ak8", "elonmusk","BarackObama","taylorlorenz","cathiedwood","ylecun").
+- Generate a Tweet in the style of one from the following Twitter Accounts ("alikarimi_ak8", "elonmusk","BarackObama","taylorlorenz","cathiedwood","ylecun").
 NOTE: alikarimi_ak8 tweets often in Persian however generated tweets are in English.
-* Provide Sentiment Analysis for the 6 accounts NOTE: Based on saved historical data not live data due to the uncertain nature of scraping tweets with Elon Musk acquisition.
+- Provide Sentiment Analysis for the 6 accounts NOTE: Based on saved historical data not live data due to the uncertain nature of scraping tweets with Elon Musk acquisition.
-* "Account Health" Metric:
+- "Account Health" Metric:
 <div align="center">
  <img src="/assets/images/twitter_accounts/obamahealthmetric.png"
      alt="askDocs example"